microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 ## Cybersecurity Investment (CSI)

-The Cybersecurity Investment (CSI) Program is an **invite-only** initiative designed to accelerate M365 security sales and Security ACR consumption through go-to-market motions with customers.
+The Cybersecurity Investment (CSI) Program is an ***invite-only*** initiative designed to accelerate M365 security sales and security ACR consumption through go-to-market motions with customers.
 The goal is to provide partners with pre-sales assets, resources, and incentives to drive Microsoft Security products first while continuing to build and position their own managed and deployment services on top of the Microsoft portfolio.

 #### Benefits